kali-linex/linex/Documentation/kbuild/makefiles.rst

 KBUILD_LDS
   The linker script with full path.
 Assigned by the top-level Makefile.

-KBUILD_VMLINUX_OBJS
+KBUILD_VMLINEX_OBJS
-  All object files for vmlinux.
-They are linked to vmlinux in the same order as listed in KBUILD_VMLINUX_OBJS.
+  All object files for vmlinex.
+They are linked to vmlinex in the same order as listed in KBUILD_VMLINEX_OBJS.

   The objects listed in scripts/head-object-list.txt are exceptions;
   they are placed before the other objects.

-KBUILD_VMLINUX_LIBS
+KBUILD_VMLINEX_LIBS
-  All .a ``lib`` files for vmlinux.
-KBUILD_VMLINUX_OBJS and KBUILD_VMLINUX_LIBS together specify all the object files used to link vmlinux.
+  All .a ``lib`` files for vmlinex.
+KBUILD_VMLINEX_OBJS and KBUILD_VMLINEX_LIBS together specify all the object files used to link vmlinex.

 Add prerequisites to archheaders
 --------------------------------